-Analytics Tab: Drive Alert Logs
+Drive Alert Logs

-This screen is displayed by clicking Drive Alert Logs in the Analytics tab.
+This screen is displayed by clicking Troubleshooting > Drive Alert Logs in the left menu.
 This view lists errors reported by tape drives.
 This information is vendor-specific and may vary depending on the make and model.
 You can filter your search using the filters at the top of the screen.
 For example, you can look for errors related to a particular tape.

-Analytics Tab: Library Alert Logs
+Library Alert Logs

-This screen is displayed by clicking Library Alert Logs in the Analytics tab.
+This screen is displayed by clicking Troubleshooting > Library Alert Logs in the left menu.
 This view lists errors reported by direct-attached SCSI protocol Managed Storage.
 This information is vendor-specific and may vary depending on the library make and model.
 You can filter your search using the filters at the top of the screen.